Materials for heating pipes

 Carbon steel for heating

 Carbon steel pipes and fittings are a classic, economical choice.
-Since the heating system is a closed system and there is usually no oxygen ingress, corrosion is not an issue with professionally installed and operated heating systems.
+Since the heating system is a closed system and there is usually no oxygen input, corrosion is not an issue with professionally installed and operated heating systems.
 We offer carbon steel pipes and fittings in many dimensions.
 Depending on the condition, threaded pipes, seamless steel pipes and welded precision steel pipes are mainly used for heating pipes.
 The material is cheap, suitable for pressure and temperatures of up to 120 degrees Celsius.
 A disadvantage of many types of steel pipes is the risk of external corrosion.
-For this reason, they are not suitable for moisture-prone areas such as screed.
+For this reason, they are not suitable for areas exposed to moisture such as screed.
 For this purpose we offer a special stainless steel (NiroTherm®, see below).

 Copper heating tubes